Jefferies Internet and software analyst to hold analyst/industry conference call

-Software & Internet Analyst Thill, along with a US Workday (WDAY) Partner, Jim Carr, General Manager at Avaap, participate in an Analyst/Industry conference call to be held on November 12 at 11 am.
+Software & Internet Analyst Thill discusses the recent meetings with Microsoft (MSFT), IBM (IBM), Atlassian (TEAM) on an Analyst/Industry conference call to be held on November 15 at 10:30 am.
 Webcast Link

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>